 “Peace,” I called.
 “We cats are accustomed to speak of women hoisting their tails, whether they have them or not.

 “And while it may be true that they lack tails on their corporeal bodies, they have them on their spiritual bodies.
-For why?
+Why?
 Because women are devils.”

 “Not my good mistress,” called the Mad Cat.

 “Friend,” I sayt.
 “I’ve read that women are of two sorts.
 Some are wiser, better learned, discreeter, and more constant than a number of men.

 “But another and worse sort are fond, foolish, wanton, flibbergibs, tattlers, triflers, wavering, witless, without council, feeble, careless, rash, proud, dainty, tale-bearers, eavesdroppers, rumour-raisers, evil-tongued, worse-minded, and in every way doltified with the dregs of the devil’s dunghill.”

 Then I leapt up on my legs like Hungrie Lion Rampant and trod a few paces.
 I cried, “Behold a true representation of a woman’s soul!”

 Prick-eared dark devils against the light, lashing their tails and clawing the air.

 The Earl had reason to look like a “kitling struck…for insolencie.”
 He was almost eighteen, and under heavy pressure from his grandfather Viscount Montague, and his mother the Countess of Southampton, to marry Lord Burghley’s granddaughter, Lady Elizabeth de Vere.

 His grandfather and mother would have seen the marriage as a desirable strategic alliance.
 The Queen’s regard for Lord Burghley may have caused her to drop a word or two in the young Earl’s ear, as well.
 Or perhaps he feared she might.

 I’ve no idea how Gib could have read the extract about women he quotes almost verbatim from Bishop John Aylmer.
 He’s unlikely to have come across anything written by Aylmer in the Catholic households he lived in.
 John Aylmer (c1521-1594) was a scholar, political thinker, and later Bishop of London.
 And a supporter of a woman’s right to rule.
 Or at least of Elizabeth’s right – obviously, she was one of the better sort of women.